Demchok, Ladakh: Independent India

 The princely state of Jammu and Kashmir acceded to independent India on 26–27 October 1947.

 In 1950, Tibet was annexed by China.
 The Indian government developed concerns of security and decided not to allow the entry of Tibetans into Ladakh.
 A border police post was established at Demchok (presumably on the Ladakhi side), with a police contingent headed by an inspector and equipped with wireless communication.
 In Chinese perception, this amounted to the Indian Army "invading" Demchok.

 During the negotiations for the 1954 Trade Agreement, India asked for Ladakh's trade relations with Rudok and Rawang to be reinstated.
 China did not agree.
 However, it was happy to allow trade via "Demchok" and Tashigang.
 In fact, it offered to provide a "trade mart" in Demchok, which was not agreeable to India because India regarded Demchok as its own territory.
 The final agreement carried the wording, "the customary route leading to Tashigong along the valley of the Indus River may continue to be traversed."

 In 1954, India defined its borders with respect to Tibet, which ran five miles southeast of Ladakhi Demchok.
 This made the Tibetan Demchok village part of Indian-claimed territory.
-In October 1955, the Chinese established the Border Working Group in the Tibetan Demchok village.
+In October 1955, the Chinese established a "Border Working Group" in the Tibetan Demchok village.

 During the 1962 Sino-Indian War, the Chinese forces reclaimed the areas southeast of the Lhari stream.
 The Line of Actual Control resulting from the war runs along the Lhari stream.